 It can be hard enough for individuals suffering from addiction to find proper treatment due to fears of the stigma associated with getting help.
 The National Institute on Drug Abuse estimates that 23 million Americans have a substance use disorder.
 Yet, only a tenth of those in need of addiction treatment resources receive them.
 How can you be sure you’re getting the professional care and treatment services you need to finally overcome dependence on drugs or alcohol?
 What dictates quality addiction care?
 How do you spot a bad addiction treatment program?

 A recent investigation by NBC News found that unscrupulous addiction treatment centers in South Florida are capitalizing on federal loopholes to make profits from the nation’s opioid epidemic.
 By billing insurance companies millions of dollars for needless testing and counseling services, they’re more concerned with making money than making a difference in the lives of those struggling with addiction.
 Many of these corrupt treatment centers not only overlook drug use but encourage it because their patients’ relapses lead to more profits.

-Making the decision to seek treatment is difficult enough without having to worry about the quality of care you receive.
-So, how can families separate the bad drug treatment programs from the good?
+Deciding to seek treatment is difficult enough without having to worry about the quality of care you receive.
+So, how can families separate bad drug treatment programs from the good?
 Experts and law enforcement officials have compiled tips and questions for patients and their loved ones.

 Lifetime recovery is possible with treatment and management, but everyone has their own story and needs to follow a treatment path that meets their unique needs.
 As you or your loved one considers a treatment program, here are some questions to ask to ensure you’re choosing a reputable facility that fits your needs.